Impact measurement applying the Principles of Social Value and SROI

-The leading online course that empowers you with the essential skills and tools to measure and manage the social impact of projects and initiatives
+The leading accredited course empowering you with the skills to measure and manage the social impact of any initiative by applying the Principles of Social Value.

 What you will learn